- Blog

 That's when I asked myself: why am I going to transcribe this by hand if I can build something that does it in thirty seconds?

 That night I built an AI audio transcription tool.
-At 2:21 AM on March 30 I had the MVP validated with Silvana's real audio files.
+At 2:21 AM on March 30 I had the MVP validated with my sister's real audio files.
 The fifteen-minute note became a four-page PDF with every detail I needed.
 Not a single word was lost.
+Full story of how I built the wrong tool first.

-The tool I wanted to build for Silvana was one for intelligence on legal documents.
+The tool I wanted to build for my sister was one for intelligence on legal documents.
 I got as far as having it in the KaiNext dashboard.
 Architecture defined, data model, complete implementation plan.

 On April 22, 2026, I cancelled it.